RTXteam/RTX/deploy/preview/README.md

 ## Lifecycle

-- **Redeploy** takes one of two paths, and the URL stays the same either way.
-When the preview is still running and nothing changed that the image bakes in, `deploy.sh` moves the container to the new commit and restarts the Flask services.
-Otherwise it removes the existing container and image for that pull request and builds again from scratch.
-See **Fast redeploy** above.
+- **Redeploy** takes whichever path the command asks for, and the URL stays the same either way.
+  `/deploy` removes the existing container and image for that pull request and builds again from scratch. `/redeploy` moves the container to the new commit and restarts the Flask services.
+See **What /redeploy does** above.
 - **Teardown on close.** Closing or merging a pull request triggers the teardown job, which removes the container, the image and the nginx snippet.
 - **Daily garbage collection.** A scheduled run of `gc.sh` removes previews older than